 To try and make up for the absence, I present to you a true killer full-body workout.

 Best of all – the only equipment you need is a single dumbbell, which makes it perfect for doing at home or at an equipment-poor gym.

-Let me just say this one more time – it’s a challenging workout, especially if you decide to push yourself with a higher dumbbell weight.
+Let me just say this one more time – it’s a challenging one-dumbbell workout, especially if you decide to push yourself with a higher dumbbell weight.

 My advice is to choose a weight that is certainly above your comfort level but at which you can still perform the number of reps of each exercise without a break.